Chenwei-Niu/John-Eccles-Institute-Project/README.md

 2. Install Node.js (18.16.0) through this website https://nodejs.org/en/download/package-manager

-3. Make sure we have Python3.10+ installed
+3. Make sure we have Python3.10.x installed, if you use the latest Python like 3.12.x, there might be some incompatible issues.

 4. ### Install python dependencies: